Jaya-Mathur/Exploratory-Insights-on-Sleep-Patterns/README.md

 The dataset used in this analysis includes sleep-related metrics such as sleep duration, quality, and various health-related factors.
 The key attributes of the dataset are:

 User ID: A unique identifier for each individual.

-Age: The age of the user.
+Age: The age of the user

 Gender: The user's gender.

 Sleep Quality: A measure of the quality of sleep (e.g., REM, deep, light sleep percentages).

 Bedtime: The time the user goes to bed.

 Wake-up Time: The time the user wakes up.

 Daily Steps: Number of steps taken by the user per day.

 Calories Burned: Total calories burned during the day.

 Physical Activity Level: A measure of the user's daily physical activity.

 Dietary Habits: Information on the user's diet and eating habits.

 Sleep Disorders: Any reported sleep disorders (e.g., insomnia, sleep apnea).

 Medication Usage: Details on any medications taken that may affect sleep.

 **Data Source**